 - VCE exams are held at the college due to the large number of students enrolled at the school.

 - Our VCE group students are routinely chosen to perform at Top ACTS and many go on to study music at the Victorian College of the Arts and Melbourne University.

 St Helena has a proud tradition of performance including musicals, plays, drama ensemble performances, dance recitals and music concerts.

 The wide repertoire of opportunities has prepared many to pursue learning at the Victorian College of the Arts.

 Core features of the Performing Arts calendar include:

 Each year a work is chosen to challenge the learning and showcase the talent of our Years 7-12 students.
 Biannually, the Year 12 Theatre Studies students manage the stage crafting of the show.
-Recent productions include: Arthur Miller’s, The Crucible, the absurdist drama, The Real Inspector Hound, Medea, the hilarious Noises Off, Steven Berkoff’s Metamorphosis and William Shakespeare’s A Midsummer Night’s Dream.
+Recent productions include: Arthur Miller’s, The Crucible, the absurdist drama, The Real Inspector Hound, Medea, the hilarious Noises Off, Steven Berkoff’s Metamorphosis and William Shakespeare’s A Midsummer Night’s Dream, Wilde and DIMBOOLA.

 The annual College Production brings together the talents of actors, dancers, singers, musicians, make-up artists, set designers, producers/directors, publicity managers, backstage crews, and sound and lighting experts from across our student body.
 A major community event, the Musical fosters significant learning and enormous enjoyment for all involved.
-Last year’s cast of Xanadu played to sell out audiences to great acclaim over the fortnight-long season.
+'WICKED' played to sell out audiences to great acclaim over the fortnight-long season.

 - Drama Performances